How To Add Charts And Graphs To WordPress

 When creating your CSV data file, ensure that:

-If you are not sure how to format your CSV file, just download the sample that comes with the plugin.
+If you are unsure about how to format your CSV file, simply use the sample spreadsheet provided with the plugin.

 Once you have done this, select the data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.